ddeutils/ddeutil-workflow/README.md

 3. All parallel tasks inside workflow engine use Multi-Threading (Python 3.13 unlock GIL :unlock:)

+---

 **:memo: <u>Workflow Diagrams</u>**:

+This diagram show where is this application run on the production infrastructure.
+You will see that this application do only running code with stress-less which mean you should to set the data layer separate this core program before run this application.

 ```mermaid
 flowchart LR